Hayam Wuruk: Early life

-Hayam Wuruk's name can be translated as "scholar rooster".
-He was the son of Tribhuwana Tunggadewi and Sri Kertawardhana (or Cakradhara).
-His mother was the daughter of Raden Wijaya, founder of Majapahit, while his father was the son of Bhre Tumapel, a lesser king of Singhasari.
 Both the Pararaton and the Nagarakretagama praised Hayam Wuruk as a handsome, bright, talented, and exceptional student in the courtly martial arts of archery and fencing, who also mastered politics, scriptures, arts, and music.
 He was known as an accomplished ceremonial dancer in the court, and some accounts tell of his performances in the traditional ceremonial Javanese mask dance.
 His mother, Queen Tribhuwana, educated and groomed him to become the next monarch of Majapahit.

 Reign

-In 1350, Gayatri Rajapatni died in her retirement at a Buddhist monastery.
-She was the consort of Raden Wijaya, the first king of Majapahit, and also the grandmother of Hayam Wuruk.
-Queen Tribhuwana had to abdicate because she ruled Majapahit under Rajapatni's auspices, and was obliged to relinquish the throne to her son.
+In 1350, Queen Dowager Gayatri died in her retirement at a Buddhist monastery.
+She was the primary consort of King Kertarajasa Jayawardhana, the first king of Majapahit, and also the grandmother of Hayam Wuruk.
+Queen Tribhuwana had to abdicate because she ruled Majapahit under Gayatri's auspices, and was obliged to relinquish the throne to her son.

-Hayam Wuruk inherited the throne in 1350 at the age of 16 when the mahapatih (prime minister) Gajah Mada was at the height of his career.
+Prince Hayam Wuruk inherited the throne in 1350 at the age of 16 under his new regnal name Sri Rajasanagara Jayawishnuwardhana.
+At that time, mahapatih (prime minister) Gajah Mada was at the height of his career.
 Under his rule, Majapahit extended its power throughout the Indonesian archipelago of Nusantara.

 In 1365 (1287 Saka year), Mpu Prapanca wrote the kakawin of Nagarakretagama, the old Javanese eulogy for King Hayam Wuruk.
 The manuscript described Hayam Wuruk's royal excursion around the Majapahit realm to visit villages, holy shrines, vassal kingdoms, and territory in East Java.
 He sent ambassadors to China from 1370 to 1381.

 Personal life

 According to the Pararaton and Kidung Sunda, in 1357, King Hayam Wuruk was expected to marry Dyah Pitaloka Citraresmi, a daughter of King Linggabuana of the united Sunda Kingdom and Galuh Kingdom.
 She was described as a princess with extraordinary beauty, but the reason for this royal engagement was probably political, to foster the alliance between the Majapahit and the Sundanese Kingdoms.
 However, in the Bubat incident, the Sunda royal family and their guards were involved in a skirmish with Majapahit troops.
 The planned royal wedding ended in disaster with the death of the princess and the whole Sunda royal party.
-Pitaloka took her own life at about 17 years old.

-The court officials blamed Gajah Mada, sine it was his intention to demand submission from Sunda Kingdom that ended in bloodshed.
+Pitaloka committed suicide at about 17 years old.
+The court officials blamed Gajah Mada, since he intended to demand submission from the Sunda Kingdom which ended in bloodshed.